aiven/devportal/docs/products/kafka/kafka-mirrormaker/concepts/mirrormaker-migration-dr-highlevel-approach.rst

 **Failover**

-It is much easier to failover and failback in this scenario as data is actively replicated between the clusters at all times.
+It is much easier to failover in this scenario as data is actively replicated between the clusters at all times.

 Migration
 --------------------